 We feel that it's important that you look good in a jacket you spend a lot of money on, especially one that works so well around town.
 Therefore we scored each jacket based on our testers' perception of its aesthetic appeal.
 We recognize that our assessment is subjective and, consequently, we make it a mere five percent of each jacket's total score.

 In our opinion, simple exteriors look better than complex multi-color patterns.
-For around town, our testers prefer basic, handsome jackets like the Arcteryx Gamma MX and The North Face Apex Bionic 2 over models like the Rab Torque or Mountain Hardwear Dragon, which have offset colored zippers and duo color fabric designs.
+For around town, our testers prefer basic, handsome jackets like the Arcteryx Gamma MX and The North Face Apex Bionic 2 over models like the Rab Torque, which has offset colored zippers and duo color fabric designs.
 It's also important here to consider the fit of your jacket.

 Best for Specific Applications